-Besides its role in providing the observational data essential for basic earth science research, SAGE also provides real-time seismic data to the USGS and the National Oceanic and Atmospheric Administration (NOAA) for global earthquake, volcano, and tsunami monitoring; international seismic monitoring of compliance with the Comprehensive Test Ban Treaty; and bringing seismology to students and the public through the activities of its EPO program.
+Besides its role in providing the observational data essential for basic Earth science research, SAGE supports community activities including scientific and technical workshops that bring together the international seismic community and publications designed to communicate SAGE activities and results to the community.
+SAGE also provides real-time seismic data to the USGS and the National Oceanic and Atmospheric Administration (NOAA) for global earthquake, volcano, and tsunami monitoring, and enables international seismic monitoring of compliance with the Comprehensive Test Ban Treaty.

 SAGE is heavily involved in partnership activities, many international in nature.
-Installation and operation of the GSN has put IRIS in contact with scientists, as well as government and non-governmental organizations, from around the world.
+Because GSN stations are hosted by a variety of local organizations, installation and operation of the GSN has put IRIS in contact with scientists, as well as governmental and non-governmental organizations, from around the world.
 Many international GSN stations are designated as the official stations for nuclear test ban monitoring in their host countries.
-SAGE also provides multi-use resources for other government agencies that have responsibilities for development of a nuclear test ban monitoring global seismicity.
-For these purposes, agencies in partnership with NSF have provided substantial support for accelerated development of the GSN, shared operation and maintenance of the GSN, and accelerated development of the PS instrument pool.
+For all these purposes, Federal agencies in partnership with NSF have provided substantial support for accelerated development of the GSN, shared operation and maintenance of the GSN, and accelerated development of the PS instrument pool.

-The EarthScope, Geophysics, GeoPRISMS, and Tectonics Programs in the Division of Earth Sciences (EAR); the GeoPRISMS and Marine Geology and Geophysics Programs in the Division of Ocean Sciences (OCE); and the Geology and Geophysics Program and the Glaciology Program in the Antarctic Research Section of OPP provide most of the funds, totaling approximately \$15.0 million annually, for NSFsponsored research making use of SAGE.
+The EarthScope, Geophysics, GeoPRISMS, and Tectonics Programs in the Division of Earth Sciences (EAR); the GeoPRISMS and Marine Geology and Geophysics Programs in the Division of Ocean Sciences (OCE); and the Geology and Geophysics Program and the Glaciology Program in the Antarctic Research Section of OPP provide most of the funds, totaling approximately \$15.0 million annually, for NSF-sponsored research making use of SAGE.
 Funds permit deployment of portable seismic instruments and use of data managed by DS to solve major Earth science problems.